Flight-Free-UK/flight_free_uk_website/source/podcast_transcripts/in-conversation-with-damian-hall-and-innes-fitzgerald.html.markdown

 The next question is what’s the lowest carbon way you can get there?
 For example, I used to fly to the Ultra-trail du Mont Blanc, and now I get the train.
 I appreciate it does cost a little bit more and not everyone can do that, but I’ve got the train there twice and it was really easy.

-That’s my checklist that I go through now.
-So scratched a load of bucket list races off.
-But there are two or three left that I think I can justify to myself, as I’ve only got so many more years at doing this.
-There are two or three big things left.
-But I will still travel with unease.

 ### Flight Free UK

 Do you think there's a culture of flying that is particularly prevalent in athletics?
 Is it the same in other areas or is there a pressure to fly for athletes?